nokia/RED/docs/help/user_guide/validation/tasks.md

-## Detecting tasks defined in comments
+## Detecting tasks/TODO defined in comments

 It is a common practice to put notes in comments describing some kind of tasks which needs to be done in future.
 RED offers possibility to detect such tasks and overview them in single place.
-Tasks detecting is disabled by default but can be turned on in preferences.

 Tasks detection is done during validation phase, so the validation itself has to be enabled too.
 Once everything is enabled RED will start reporting special